siqiang-ng/tp/docs/UserGuide.md

 ### Link Features

-#### Adding a meeting link under a tag: `linkadd`
+#### Adding a link under a tag: `linkadd`

-This command ties a meeting link to a specified tag.
+This command ties a link to a specified tag.
 It will come in handy if you have group projects where you have a permanent platform that your group meets on.
 (E.g. Zoom, Skype)

 **Format:** `linkadd INDEX l/LINK`